 Tears rolled down his grimy cheeks.
 Here was a chance to redeem his existence.

 But then he was struck by a surge of fear.
 Why should anyone read what he wrote?
 What had he done to earn their attention?
 He wasn’t special.
 Just a wasted ghost that was no longer welcome.
 He should give up now—lay down and die.

 And then he felt it: a blooming certainty inside his gut.
 This was his chance to make a statement.
 It didn’t matter if he was a homeless phantom in an indifferent city—he was going to follow his goddamn heart, even if it was only for the last few minutes of his withered life.

-(There are other worlds than these)
+There are other worlds than these.

 Then he felt it—a sensitivity in his fingers that told him he was ready.
 He let them dance across the keys.

+There once was a boy who liked to dream.
 Then he was told his dreams were wrong.
-This made him sad.
 He let fear and worry guide him along, but he only became sadder and sadder.
-After many years of hiding his sadness, it all came out in a terrible flood.
+After many years of hiding his sorrow, it all came out in a terrible flood.

 This is what he wrote: